kooplex/Manual/docs/README.md

 **Frequently Asked Questions**: If it feels that something is not working the way think it should, then please read this section!
 There might be some peculiarities...

-**Contributions**: Kooplex platform is an open source code that can be downloaded, modified and developed under the ??
-Licence.
-It's repository is at github??
+**Contributions**: Kooplex platform is an open source code that can be downloaded, modified and developed under the ?? licence.